necauqua/quantum-loops/readme.md

 This game is a pretty simple concept of an aim puzzle with some minimalist aesthetics and calm background music.
-However, I failed miserably to make the game describe what is the objective, so if you really want to play it and don't understand what you need to do, I recommend you to visit that LD47 link above and read the step-by-step tutorial.
+However, I failed miserably to make the game describe what is the objective, so if you really want to play it and failed to understand what you need to do from the vague tutorial that it has, I recommend you to visit that LD47 link above and read the step-by-step tutorial and a straight description that I put there.

 Maybe in the future updates I will make it better, however at the momend the development of this project is frozen.